alexey-lapin/spring-boot-startup-analyzer/README.md

 </p>
 <h3 align="center">spring-boot-startup-analyzer</h3>

-The [spring-boot-startup-analyzer](https://alexey-lapin.github.io/spring-boot-startup-analyzer/) is a Vue.js based
+The [spring-boot-startup-analyzer](https://alexey-lapin.github.io/spring-boot-startup-analyzer/) is an in-browser parser and visualizer for the Spring Boot Actuator
-in-browser parser and visualizer for the Spring Boot Actuator [startup endpoint](https://docs.spring.io/spring-boot/docs/current/actuator-api/htmlsingle/#startup) JSON output.
+[startup endpoint](https://docs.spring.io/spring-boot/docs/current/actuator-api/htmlsingle/#startup) JSON output.

 ### Usage

-1. Go to the [app](https://alexey-lapin.github.io/spring-boot-startup-analyzer/) on GitHub Pages
+1. Go to the [app](https://alexey-lapin.github.io/spring-boot-startup-analyzer/) on GitHub Pages.
-2. Choose one of the options to provide the startup endpoint JSON output
+2. Choose one of the options to provide the startup endpoint JSON output:
     - Provide a link to the startup endpoint.
 This could be from localhost or an internet-accessible service.
       Ensure CORS and security settings are configured correctly.
 For more details, see the [usage](https://alexey-lapin.github.io/spring-boot-startup-analyzer/#/usage) section.